rht-labs/enablement-docs/slides/markdown/automated_testing_part_1.md

 Have each pair demo two or three of their features.
 Have them read out the test first and then point out how that was implemented in their model.
 Stress the fact that if there isn't a test for a given feature, we don't care about it.
 Many times people will have built cool things that they didn't have tests for.
 We stress again that in TDD, we don't build anything until the test has forced us to do that.
  -->
-- Qu'avez-vous observé ?
+- Qu'avez-vous observ&eacute; ?
 Qu'avez-vous ressenti ?
-- Tout le monde a-t-il rempli les cinq exigences de base énumérées ci-dessus ?
+- Tout le monde a-t-il rempli les cinq exigences de base &eacute;num&eacute;r&eacute;es ci-dessus ?
-- Tous les tests sont-ils actuellement réussis ?
+- Tous les tests sont-ils actuellement r&eacute;ussis ?

-### Constructions d'équipes
+### Constructions d'&eacute;quipes
 ![teams-at-work](https://www.businessdevelopmentcompany.co.nz/wp-content/uploads/2017/07/Being-a-team-member-768x510.jpg)